Qhronology logo

 • visualization of quantum circuit diagrams

-• text-based semigraphical diagrams constructed using glyphs from monospace fonts
+• text-based semigraphical diagrams constructed from fixed-width typefaces

 The primary purpose of Qhronology is to facilitate the study of quantum models of antichronological time travel and quantum algorithms of quantum computing in both educational and research capacities.
-As part of this, the project aims to make the expression of quantum states, gates, circuits, and models of CTCs near-limitlessly possible within a framework that is syntactically simple, informationally dense, mathematically powerful, extremely flexible, and easily extensible.
-Qhronology therefore provides a sufficiently complete and self-contained set of tools with the intention that using external packages and libraries to perform transformations on its quantum constructs should not be necessary (at least in most cases).
+As part of this, the project aims to make the expression of quantum states, gates, circuits, and models of CTCs near-limitlessly possible within a framework that is syntactically simple yet computationally powerful.
+Qhronology therefore provides a sufficiently complete and self-contained set of tools with the intention that needing to use external packages and libraries to perform transformations on its quantum constructs should not (usually) be necessary.
 Its underlying mathematical system accomplishes this using the standard \(\Dimension\)-dimensional matrix mechanics of discrete-variable quantum theory in a general \(\Complexes^\Dimension\)-representation.

 Note